SahibjotDalla/Gruvbox-VSCode-Theme/README.md

-Here’s the updated description with the additional troubleshooting information:

----

 ## Custom VSCode Theme Setup

 Enhance your VSCode experience with a customized theme!
 Follow these steps to apply your custom VSCode theme using the **_Dark Gruvbox With Italics_** theme and **_Custom CSS and JS Loader_** extension.